RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 The broker endpoint server is secured by allow listing IP addresses.
 You can configure the list of IP addresses in the settings page mentioned above.

-You can also test the client connections mentioned below from the settings page.
+You can also test the broker client connections mentioned below from the settings page.

 ### Configuring Broker client